-This lesson is the third in a series that accompanies the documentary film, Hiding and Seeking: Faith and Tolerance After the Holocaust.
+This lesson accompanies the documentary film, Hiding and Seeking: Faith and Tolerance After the Holocaust.
 In this lesson, students view the final segment of the film and reflect upon some of its more complex aspects, including how some risked their own lives to rescue others during the Holocaust.
 In addition, students further explore the personal values of the film's characters and observe the ways parents often try to pass down their own values from generation to generation.

 It is preferable for your students to have at least a basic understanding of the Holocaust--especially a sense of the long history of antisemitism in Poland before and in the immediate aftermath of the Holocaust--before watching the film.
 Between the years 1939-1945 the Germans, under the leadership of Adolf Hitler, invaded much of Eastern and Western Europe and killed millions of people, including civilian populations of men, women, and children.

 One of the groups singled out by the Nazis for the most brutal attack were Europe's Jews.
 Almost 6 million died in ghettos, concentration camps, death camps, or as forced laborers.
 They died of disease and starvation, but most were systematically murdered in killing operations between the years 1941-1945.
 One of the hardest hit countries was Poland, a country where Jews had been living for a thousand years and that had the largest Jewish population in Europe aside from the former Soviet Union.
 This history is well covered in the Facing History and Ourselves resource book, Holocaust and Human Behavior and The Jews of Poland.